partisan-bobryk/mdtoc/README.md

 # Markdown Table of Contents Generator

-This is an small cli utility when given an markdown file will parse it and create table of contents.
+This is an small cli utility when given a markdown file, the cli will parse it and create table of contents.

 ## Table of Contents